apostrophecms/apostrophe-documentation/reference/apostrophe-docs/server-apostrophe-cursor.md

 second argument.
 ### type(*value*)
 Filter.
 This cursor will only retrieve documents of the specified type.
-Filters out everything else, and runs the joins in the schema returned by the type's manager object unless otherwise specified
-(see the "joins" filter).
+Filters out everything else.

 Generally you don't want to call this filter directly.
 Call the `find()` method of the doc type manager